BEST CONVENTIONAL CARS

 But if you dial it back to ‘Comfort’ and ask it to be a civilised daily commuter, it’ll do that all day without ever feeling bloated, too soft or boring.
 And at $52,000 before on-road costs, it’s a bit of a bargain.

-You get the benefits of a five-seat family sedan, including two sets of ISOFIX restraint anchor points (just like any medium SUV), an impressive boot space at 502L (just like a medium SUV), and cabin space even for tall people.
-But the price stay in sub-$40K territory - unlike a medium SUV.
+You get the benefits of a five-seat family sedan, including two sets of ISOFIX restraint anchor points (just like any medium SUV), an impressive boot space at 508L (better than most small SUVs), and cabin space even for tall people, if a little tight in the back.
+But the price has strayed into mid-$40K territory - not unlike a medium SUV.

-You get the seats and power-folding door mirrors heated, tyre pressure monitoring, GPS and DAB+ radio, proxy key with push-button start, there’s rear air-con, pumping multi-speaker premium stereo systems and sunroof.
+You get the leather seats and power-folding heated door mirrors, tyre pressure monitoring, GPS and DAB+ radio, proxy key with push-button start, there’s rear air-con, pumping multi-speaker premium stereo systems and sunroof.

-Front and rear sensors in tandem with the rearview camera offer slick precision parking.
-‘Side door exit warning’ helps stop kids opening doors into oncoming thru-traffic, and $36K for GT gives you performance and is about $10K cheaper than a medium SUV.
-Hyundai gives you a more interesting hybrid alternative to Toyota.
+Front and rear sensors in tandem with the rearview camera offer slick precision parking and ‘Side door exit warning’ keeps kids safe.
+Kia and Hyundai give you a more interesting alternative to a Toyota hybrid.

 TOYOTA CAMRY